 Below are some features of current payroll applications

-- Integration with Other Systems: Modern payroll systems integrate seamlessly with other business systems (e.g., HR management, time tracking, and financial software), creating a comprehensive solution for managing employee data.
+- Integration with Other Systems: Modern payroll systems integrate seamlessly with other business systems (HR management, time tracking, and financial software).

 - Compliance Automation: Many payroll systems now include compliance tools that automatically update to reflect changes in labour laws and tax regulations.